simrit1/Modulo-Visualizer/README.md

 # Multiplication-Visualizer
-This is a visualizer for modular arithmetic.
-This was inspired by a video by Mathologer about patterns in times tables and cardiods in the Mandelbrot set based on the power of the recursive equation.
+A visualizer for modular arithmetic.
+Inspired by Mathologer's video describing patterns in times tables and cardioids.
 Coded in `python` using `Tkinter` for the GUI, `Turtle` for the canvas, and `mingus` for the audio.

 ## Contents
 - [The Program](https://github.com/WilliamAmbrozic/Multiplication-Visualizer#the-program)